dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

                                         Factory.xml by default
     --relational                        support relational queries and
                                         retrievals
+    --relational-lenient                accept C-FIND, C-GET and C-MOVE
+                                        RQs with missing Unique Key
+                                        Attribute for levels above the
+                                        Query/Retrieve level even if no
+                                        Relational-Queries/Retrieve was
+                                        negotiated
     --release-timeout <ms>              timeout in ms for receiving A-RELEASE-RP, no timeout by
                                         default